Parameterized Approximation for Robust Clustering in Discrete Geometric Spaces: Introduction

-\begin{restatable}[High Dimensional Setting]{theorem}{constapproxsfcz} There exists a universal constant $\eta_0 >0.0006$ such that for any constant positive integer $z$, there is a factor $3^z(1-\eta_0)$ FPT approximation algorithm for \rkc in discrete ${\mathbb R}^d$ that runs in time $2^{\bigO{k \log k}} \poly(m,n)$. \end{restatable}
+\begin{restatable}[High-Dimensional Euclidean Space]{theorem}{constapproxsfcz} There exists a universal constant $\eta_0 >0.0006$ such that for any constant positive integer $z$, there is a factor $3^z(1-\eta_0)$ \fpt approximation algorithm for \rkc in discrete Euclidean space ${\mathbb R}^d$ that runs in time $2^{\bigO{k \log k}} \poly(m,n,d)$. \end{restatable}